Internet-Draft Using EDHOC with CoAP and OSCORE April 2024

 3. Build COMB_PAYLOAD as the concatenation of EDHOC_MSG_3 and OSCORE_PAYLOAD in this order: COMB_PAYLOAD = EDHOC_MSG_3 | OSCORE_PAYLOAD, where | denotes byte string concatenation and:

 • EDHOC_MSG_3 is the binary encoding of EDHOC message_3 resulting from step 1.
-As per Section 5.4.1 of [I-D.ietf-lake-edhoc], EDHOC message_3 consists of one CBOR data item CIPHERTEXT_3, which is a CBOR byte string.
+As per Section 5.4.1 of [RFC9528], EDHOC message_3 consists of one CBOR data item CIPHERTEXT_3, which is a CBOR byte string.
 Therefore, EDHOC_MSG_3 is the binary encoding of CIPHERTEXT_3.

 • OSCORE_PAYLOAD is the OSCORE ciphertext of the OSCORE-protected CoAP request resulting from step 2.